microsoft/vscode-webview-ui-toolkit/docs/components.md

 Here you can find a list of all the components currently available in the toolkit with links to documentation for each component.

+Also see our [React docs](../src/react/README.md) for information on how to use the React toolkit components.

 | Component       | Doc Link                                                      |
 | --------------- | ------------------------------------------------------------- |
 | `badge`         | [Badge Documentation](../src/badge/README.md)                 |